cloudflare/cloudflare-docs/products/firewall/src/content/cf-dashboard/rules-lists/manage-lists.md

 The **Add items to list** page displays.
 ![Add items to list](../../images/lists-add-items-page.png)

-To populate your list, see [_Use Rules Lists: Add items to a list_](/cf-dashboard/rules-lists/manage-items/#add-items-to-a-list).
+To populate your list, refer to [Use IP Lists: Add items to a list](/cf-dashboard/rules-lists/manage-items/#add-items-to-a-list).

 ## Delete a list